Stop Mold Before It Starts - Portland HVAC Solutions

 Aspergillus: Most Common (Black/Green Spots)

-Found in damp areas like basements, bathrooms, and HVAC systems.
-Can cause allergic reactions and respiratory issues.
+Shows up in basements, bathrooms, and HVAC systems — anywhere with persistent moisture.
+Triggers allergic reactions and respiratory problems.

 Grows on cellulose materials like drywall, wood, and paper products.